 The completion of this project would not have been possible without the great help of my supervisor Alexandre Champagne, project college Fernanda Rodrigues and my lab peers Gareth, Andrew, Matthew, Guoqing, Linxiang and Wyatt.
-Fernanda helped so much in developing the transfer method, thanks to her creativity we were able to make a state-of-the-art stamping setup capable of directly suspending ultrathin 2D materials.
+Fernanda was the co-author in developing the transfer method, thanks to her creativity we were able to make a state-of-the-art stamping setup capable of directly suspending ultrathin 2D materials.
+She also contributed in making, characterizing and measuring several devices included in this thesis.
 Matthew and Andrew taught me about micro-fabrication, Gareth showed me how to take and analyse Raman spectroscopy measurements, and the others helped me all along the project.